 Somebody has to check the weather conditions are right for flying at the Albuquerque Balloon Fiesta and that job belongs to the Dawn Patrol.
 It’s an exciting moment when the pilots light up their burners, inflate their balloons and hit the air long before the sun has even come up for the inaugural flight of the day.

 They really do like to do things differently in Albuquerque.
 Give a man a chainsaw and normally he’d use it for cutting down a tree.
 Not at the Balloon Fiesta.
 Give a man a chainsaw and he’ll create a work of art.

 Professional chainsaw carvers from all over the States and Canada convene to compete in the major charity event, the Chainsaw Challenge.
 It might be noisy to watch, but that’s forgivable as all the money raised from the sale of the pieces they produce goes to a good cause.

 The skills displayed by the carvers is incredible when you consider the tool they are using.
 You’ll be truly astounded as a trunk of wood turns into a delicately featured flying eagle, a wild mustang with flowing mane or a life-size Grizzly bear.
 Unbelievable.

-The ballooners have several competitions in which they pit their aviation skills not only against each other, but against the elements as well.
+Not to be out done by the Chainsaw Challenge, the ballooners have several competitions in which they pit their aviation skills not only against each other, but against the elements as well.